TheBanHammer/ToasterChan/README.md

 !diy |  | Provides a link to a document containing information on how to setup a community.
 !emoji |  | Emoji Cheat Sheet.
 !eta |  | Shows an estimated time for when you will reach the DJ booth.
+!event |  | Describes the current or planned event.
 !forum | !website | Links to the Nightcore-331 website.
 !gaming |  | Links to the Nightcore-331 Gaming Discord
 !giftpos |  | Gift your waitlist position to someone else.